BillJr99/Ursinus-CS173/_pages/Activities/activity-minicrypto.md

         - "How might you decrypt this message?
 What information would you need to know?
 This is the secret that makes up the private map, and it is the solution to the Vertex Cover Problem."
         - "This method works to encrypt and decrypt numbers.
 How can we use this model to send text messages?"
         - "What prevents just anyone from solving the Vertex Cover Problem and decrypting your messages?"
+        - "Make your own private map and corresponding public map.
+Give your partner your public map, and encrypt a value on each other's maps.
+Try decrypting it on your private map!"
     - model: |
         <iframe src="https://www.cs.drexel.edu/~jpopyack/Courses/CSP/Fa17/notes/10.1_Cryptography/RSAWorksheetv4e.html" height="800">
       title: The RSA Cryptosystem
       questions:
-        - "Generate an RSA key and try it out with a message of your own!"
+        - "Generate an RSA key and try it out with a message of your own by encrypting one character at a time!"
+        - "How is iteration useful when encrypting messages with a public key?"

 tags:
   - strings